dirtyhabits97/PexelsApp/README.md

 Functional requirements
 * The user should be able to see a list of curated images
 * The user should be able to see the detail of the image and a high res image
-* The user should be able to play a random video in the image detail screen
+* The user should be able to play a random video
+* The user should be able to see if they are online or offline

 Non Functional requirements
 * Support offline mode
+* Store up to 50MB worth of images in disk

 Out of scope
-* Realtime video play
+* Store videos locally

 ## High Level Diagram
 Architecture overview of the app: